RaviTeja110820/aws/Wordpress Using CloudFormation/Readme.md

 7. Now select created stack and view the Events.
 8. After everything successfully completed a message is displayed on events.
    ![Stack](./images/stack.jpg)
 9. Goto EC2 , you can see a instance is created by Cloudformation.
-Copy the IPV4 address of instance and paste in browser, Then you can see the wordpress page signup and login into it.
+Copy the IPV4 address of instance and paste in browser Ipv4/wordpress, Then you can see the wordpress page signup and login into it.
 You can see the welcome page.
 Thats it.